seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 3. http://prismtechstudios.com/modern-footnotes/modern-footnotes-3.png

 == Changelog ==
-1.3.1 - 9/18/19 - Updated style so that long links are truncated with ellipsis in tooltips 1.3.0 - 2/19/19 - Fixed problem where Classic Editor button did not appear in WP 5.x.
+1.3.2 - 9/18/19 - Fix issue where links inside footnotes wouldn't appear inline with other text 1.3.1 - 9/18/19 - Updated style so that long links are truncated with ellipsis in tooltips 1.3.0 - 2/19/19 - Fixed problem where Classic Editor button did not appear in WP 5.x.
 Added Gutenberg button.
 Allow shortcode within footnotes.
 1.2.7 - 1/29/19 - Fixed additional shortcode rendering issue in RSS feeds.